andrewbaisden/andrew-baisden-portfolio-v1/README.md

 Copy the sitemap.xml file as well

+Local Development Enviroment Prerequisites

+- Ruby
+- Sass
+- Node.js
+- npm
+- git

-INSTALL OPTION 1
+Local Repo INSTALL OPTION 1 (WARNING Commits will be lost)

 1. Download .zip from github
 2. CD into the folder and run the command "npm install"
-3. CD into the folder and run the command "bower install"
+3. Run the command "bower install"
-4. Replace existing folders and files with the ones on your computer
-5. Run the command "git init" and set it up with the repo
+4. Run the command "git init" and set it up with the repo
+5. Run the command "grunt serve" to make sure it is working

-INSTALL OPTION 2
+Local Repo INSTALL OPTION 2 (Clean Install with commits)

 1. Make a folder directory
 2. Run "yo webapp" and install with bootstrap and Sass
-3. Replace existing folders and files with the ones in this folder
+3. Replace existing folders and files with the ones in the MASTER
-4. Run the command "git init" and set it up with the repo
+4. Run the command "grunt serve" to make sure it is working